E-discoverer/Data-Science-Machine-Learning/README.md

 # Data-Science and Machine-Learning

+In this repository you will find:
+> tutorials on Numpy, Pandas and Data Visualization Libraries.
-Compilation of data science projects using Python and Julia.
+> Compilation of data science projects using Python and Julia.